 How do you track Oppo Find X?
 It was ahead of its time in design, gave us an innovative and unusual motorized camera, and even had a completely insane Lamborghini version.
-It seems Oppo itself isn’t sure what to do, as it took 20 months for the company to come up with a sequel.
+Oppo itself doesn’t seem too sure what to do, and it took 20 months for the company to come up with a sequel.

-Meet the Oppo Find X2 Pro, a phone that’s not as flashy as the Oppo Find X but even more capable.
+So here it is the Oppo Find X2 Pro, a phone that isn’t quite as flashy as the Oppo Find X but somehow even more capable,

-I’ve spent several weeks with the phone since it was revealed, and it has impressed me more than any Oppo phone before it.
-That’s thanks to advances in software and design.
-While it’s not perfect, this is the first Oppo phone I feel confident recommending.
+I’ve had a few weeks with the device now since it was revealed, and honestly it impressed me more than any Oppo phone before it.
+That’s mostly due to solid improvements in software and design, even if it’s still not perfect.
+Still , it’s the first Oppo phone that I feel confident recommending.

 Design